RedisLabs/redislabs-docs/content/kubernetes/networking/_index.md

 ## External routing using Redis Enterprise for Kubernetes

-Every time a RedisEnterpriseDatabase (REDB), Redis Enterprise Active-Active database (REAADB), or Redis Enterprise cluster (REC) is created, the Redis Enterprise operator, automatically creates a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to allow requests to be routed to that resource.
+Every time a RedisEnterpriseDatabase (REDB), Redis Enterprise Active-Active database (REAADB), or Redis Enterprise cluster (REC) is created, the Redis Enterprise operator automatically creates a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to allow requests to be routed to that resource.

 Redis Enterprise supports three [types of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) for accessing databases: `ClusterIP`, `headless`, or `LoadBalancer`.